KarolKornatkaOT/docker-grafana/README.md

 # Grafana Docker image

 This project builds a Docker image with the latest master build of Grafana.
+Version of package can be changed in Dockerfile by changing link to deb file.

 ## Running your Grafana container